top of page

 CAT

-the meaning of the word CAT
+The meaning of the word CAT

-At that point, the word can be recognized instantly much like recognizing a familiar face in a crowd.
+After repeated exposure, the brain stores the word in long-term memory.
+At that point, the word can be recognized instantly, much like recognizing a familiar face in a crowd.
+Strong phonological awareness and vocabulary make orthographic mapping much easier.

 Orthographic mapping: How the brain stores words